nephatrine/nephq2/README.md

 ####Build Requirements

 You'll need to download the [Oculus Rift SDK](https://developer.oculus.com/downloads/#version=pc-0.4.4-beta) and extract it into the **external/OculusSDK** directory inside your working directory.
+If you are on Linux, you will need to build the library with the Makefile included.

 If you want SteamVR HMD support, you'll need to download the [Steamworks SDK](https://partner.steamgames.com/) and extract it into the **external/Steamworks** directory inside your working directory.

 On Linux, you'll need to ensure the following packages are also installed:

 - libglew-dev
+- libminizip-dev
 - libsdl2-dev

 On Windows, precompiled binaries for these libraries built with MSVC 2013 (VS12) will be included.